Policy: Emergency Management

 The Emergency Staff Telephone List, promulgated to staff periodically by the Office of Human Resources to staff managers, is an essential tool to keep everyone informed whenever any emergency situation occurs.
 The list has all emergency telephone numbers of all senior managers and supervisors.
-All staff and faculty should have copies of the list at their desks and at home and in readily accessible locations.
+All staff and faculty should update their contacts regularly to include Trinity key personnel phone numbers.
 The Provost and deans also maintain lists of faculty emergency contact numbers and oversee plans for faculty notifications during emergencies.

-2. Voicemail, Email, Website, Text Messages and Other Emergency Announcements
+2. Email, Website, Text Messages and Other Emergency Announcements

 In the event of a major emergency, every effort will be made to notify all staff, faculty and students as immediately and personally as possible.
-In addition to the telephone tree notification, these methods will be used to communicate with the campus community:
+These methods will be used to communicate with the campus community:

-- Text message alerts will go out immediately (to sign up for text message alerts, text “Follow Trinitydcalerts” to 40404 on your cell phone… We are using Twitter for text messaging but you don’t have to be a Twitter member to get the text message.
+- Text message alerts will go out immediately (to sign up for text message alerts, text trinitydcalerts to 866-925-2949 on your cell phone.
 (Responsibility: Timothy Russell and Ann Pauley)

-- Website information will be posted as quickly as possible (www.trinitydc.edu)
+- Website information will be posted as quickly as possible on the home page www.trinitydc.edu (Responsibility: Ann Pauley);

 Please try to use these communications loops when trying to determine whether to come to work or attend class.
 Please do not call Security or the Front Desk, since these lines need to stay open for other emergency information.